 A mother can either be the liberator of your life, or an oppressor.
 Being an oppressive mother can take the shape of taking on your child’s ‘stuff’.
 They earn a bad grade and you blame yourself or are unwilling to admit that children are people who make mistakes too.
 Mama, do you know that you’re not helping your child by giving them the constant crutch of your guilty conscience to lean on?
 As a parent there’s a lot you can prevent, but you are also raising and rearing a person, not a robot.
 He/she is going to make choices, and they are entitled to their mistakes too.
 Instead of walking down the path of mom guilt next time your kid has a life hiccup, MOVE ON!
 Make your kid acknowledge their wrong doing and move on from the mistake.

-While your sitting their crying over bounced checks, somebody else is cashing in your spare change
+While your sitting their crying over bounced checks, somebody else is cashing in your spare change.

 In Chapter 3: Stop Losing Your Keys of The Brown Mama Mindset, I talk about how moms are constantly forgetting to count all of our blessings.
 While we are experiencing frustration with our children, discounting our experiences and blinded to the beauty of our lives, someone else is following the breadcrumbs of your blessings and cashing in.
 We’ve all been there.
-We let mom guilt prevent us from thinking straight enough to reap all the rewards that you’ve sown as a good parent and good steward of your life.
+We let mom guilt prevent us from thinking straight enough to reap all the rewards that we’ve sown as a good parent and good steward of your life.

 Become a Mind Hunter Sis

 In Chapter 12: Insecure, of The Brown Mama Mindset, I talk about how we have to become diligent about rooting out insecurity in our lives.
 This is #bae, if you are going to rid yourself of mom guilt, which is basically insecurity anyway.
 We’ve got to become mamas who can become surveyors of our own thought patterns.
 When you start down the mom guilt trail, you’ve got to ask yourself some strategic questions.
 Like, “When did I start feeling this way” , “Is this thought a reaction to someone else’s behavior” , “Do I really feel this way, or is this a temporary emotion”?
-When we become mind hunters, mom guilt doesn’t have a choice except to vanish because we’ve become now become the very thing that guilt hates: accountable.
+When we become mind hunters, mom guilt doesn’t have a choice except to vanish because we’ve become now become the very thing that guilt hates: accountability.

-I hope this helped mama!
+I hope this helps mama!